On Bayesian Mechanics: A Physics of and by Beliefs: Concluding remarks and future directions: towards G -theory

-along with its adjoint, constructed such that the diagram is commutes in the direction of the dotted line.
-This will allow us to further leverage the equivalence between the FEP and the constrained minimization of entropy \cite{paths-comment}.
+along with its adjoint, constructed such that the diagram commutes in the direction of the dotted line (a map whose existence is sketched out in \cite{paths-comment} in particular).
+This will allow us to further leverage the equivalence between the FEP and the constrained minimisation of entropy.
 Whilst the implications of this have yet to be fully worked out, these technologies will allow us to write down mechanical theories for the kinds of systems that are more easily expressible in terms of calibre as opposed to surprisal and its variational free energy bound.
-This may turn out to be a non-negligible class of systems, since many biological systems seem to appear to be non-stationary, to have moving attractors, or to have no steady state density, at least over some timescales.
+This may turn out to be a non-negligible class of systems, since many biological systems seem to appear to be non-stationary, to have moving attractors, to have chaotic trajectories \cite{classical-physics}, or to have no steady state density, at least over some timescales.
 Indeed, as has been remarked \cite{Sakthivadivel2022b}, maximum calibre is perhaps a more natural setting for dealing formally with these kinds of systems systems.